ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 - if research shows that users want to browse or compare results (rather than look for a particular one)
 - the time users will have to spend navigating between pages
-- the row height of each result
+- the height of each result
-- the cognitive load of the page
+- the page's cognitive load

 ### Results-only pages